 Our nation’s secrets are in jeopardy, the same secrets that make your company profitable.
 The FBI estimates billions of U.S. dollars are lost to foreign competitors every year.
 These foreign competitors deliberately target economic intelligence in advanced technologies and flourishing U.S. industries.

 Foreign competitors operate under three categories to create an elaborate network of spies:

-- They aggressively target and recruit insiders (often from the same national background) working for U.S. companies and research institutions;
+- Aggressively target present and former foreign nationals working for US companies and research institutions;

-- They conduct economic intelligence through operations like bribery, cyber intrusions, theft, dumpster diving (in search of discarded intellectual property or prototypes), and wiretapping; and,
+- Recruit and perform technical operations to include bribery, discreet theft, dumpster diving (in search of discarded trade secrets) and wiretapping; and,

-Economic Espionage is (1) whoever knowingly performs targeting or acquisition of trade secrets to (2) knowingly benefit any foreign government, foreign instrumentality, or foreign agent.
-(Title18 U.S.C., Section 1831).
+Economic espionage is (1) whoever knowingly performs targeting or acquisition of trade secrets to (2) knowingly benefit any foreign government, foreign instrumentality,

 What are some methods of targeting or acquiring trade secrets?